raganwald/javascript-allonge-six/manuscript/markdown/Interludes/colours.md

   //=> false
 ~~~~~~~~

-So far, thats good, clean <span style="color: blue;">blue</span> function work.
+So far, thats good, clean blue function work.
 But there's yet another kind of "function call."
 If you are a mathematician, this is a mapping too:

 {:lang="js"}
 ~~~~~~~~